-Dr. Cain worked with a recent patient to use modern tooth bonding and replace old bonding that was failing and not meeting her cosmetic needs.
-The ability to use a more malleable composite combined with Dr. Cain’s skill in the use of bonding culminated in a beautiful, stable result for this happy patient.
+Dr. Cain worked with a recent patient to use modern tooth bonding.
+She replace old bonding that was failing and not meeting her cosmetic needs.
+The ability to use a more malleable composite combined with Dr. Cain’s skill in the use of bonding resulted in a beautiful, stable result for this happy patient.
 Not only do her teeth look more uniform and healthy, but they are also healthier and more stable after the procedure.

 Starting with a smile that had dark triangles as a result of aging and tooth wear, we brightened her teeth first with a whitening treatment.
 The next step was to use modern tooth bonding to close in gaps and strengthen her teeth for a long-term result when compared to more traditional bonding techniques.

-Dr. Cain removed the old tooth bonding material around her teeth and carefully resculpted her smile with a Bioclear method.
+Dr. Cain removed the old tooth bonding material around her teeth and carefully re-sculpted her smile with a Bioclear method.
 The material is able to be highly customized to the color of a patient’s existing teeth.
 Completed in one visit, the dark spaces were closed in and her smile was given a more youthful, symmetrical appearance.
-See the before and after below:

 The Dental Bonding Procedure

 Tooth bonding is a type of direct restoration, similar to the dental fillings procedure.
 First, the tooth undergoes debridement, or cleaned and all plaque and tartar removed.
 Then, tooth-colored composite material is applied directly to the affected tooth.
 It is sculpted to match existing bite patterns and symmetry.
 Finally, Dr. Cain will gently polish it for virtually unnoticeable results.